mathisbot/opengl-fps/README.md

 ## About
 <a name="about"></a>

-This project aims to recreate a retro FPS shooter, like the first Doom, using the C langage using only low-level libraries like SDL.
+This project aims to recreate a retro/doomlike FPS, using the C langage and only one, low-level, library : SDL2.

-This project is motivated by the knowledge it can provide about the low-level operation of a computer.
+This project is motivated by the knowledge it can provide about the low-level operation of a computer, and because I want to have fun (of course).

 <p align="right">(<a href="#readme-top">Up</a>)</p>